vgarc018/cs100hw4/README.md

 `&` is the thing we will ignore.

 The tokenizer will now require an extra parameter so that it knows which delimiter we're using.
 If this extra parameter is not passed in, then the tokenizer will default to just ignoring *only* white space.
+Also, if your `char_separator<char>` has no elements in its set, then your tokenizer will also go with this default.
-It will also treat non-letter/number characters as separate tokens.
-This is something you can test on your own, because it's not exactly useful to have strings parsed like this.
+This is something you can test on your own, because it's not exactly useful to have strings parse like this.

 So using the `typedef` from earlier, our declaration will look like
 ```